Discover all the tax services we offer

 In very rare instances, criminal penalties may also apply.
 The moral of the story is that you should always file this form when required.

-For more information, see the Form 8938 instructions provided on the IRS website.
-An example of Form 8938 can be seen below.
+For more, see the instructions for Form 8938 listed on the IRS website.

 We hope this guide has helped you understand the requirements and instructions for Form 8938.
 However, expat taxes are nothing, if not complex.
 If you still have questions, we have the answers you need.
 In fact, we can even prepare and file Form 8938 on your behalf.